10 – Milk Cow Blues

 Photo: By Julio Aprea (Steven & Joe) [CC BY-SA 2.0 (http://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons

-Are 10 favorite Aerosmith songs of the 70s presents a list of songs that we grew up with during that wonderful decade of classic rock music.
-We love the music Aerosmith has delivered in every decade since they started hitting that concert stage.
-However, we believe that the heart of Aerosmith beat the best during their hard-rocking, gritty ’70s albums.
-Those records helped them develop their hardcore fans, who have remained loyally dedicated to the band since their first single, “Dream On,” back in 1973.
+Our 10 favorite Aerosmith songs of the 1970s present a list of songs that we grew up with during that wonderful decade of classic rock music.
+We love the music Aerosmith has delivered in every decade since they first started hitting the concert stage.
+However, we believe the heart of Aerosmith beat strongest during their hard-rocking, gritty 1970s albums.
+Those records helped the band develop a hardcore fan base that has remained loyally dedicated since the release of “Dream On” in 1973.

 # 10 – Milk Cow Blues

-Starting out the top 10 Aerosmith Songs list is a song that closes out the great Draw the Line album.
-Aerosmith’s “Milk Cow Blues” was a classic blues song by Sleepy John Estes in 1930.
-The song had been recorded by Robert Johnson, Muddy Waters, and various other rock and blues artists.
 The band was often compared to the Rolling Stones early in Aerosmith’s career.
-It was a fitting comparison because of the blues element that drove the rhythm section of the band.
-However, at times, Aerosmith’s groove tilted more towards the phrasings of Led Zeppelin.
-Aerosmith’s version of “Milk Cow Blues” teeters between those influences while reconfirming the blues inspiration that drove so many rock musicians of the time period.
+It was a fitting comparison because of the blues element that drove the band’s rhythm section.
+However, at times, Aerosmith’s groove tilted more toward the phrasing of Led Zeppelin.
+Aerosmith’s version of “Milk Cow Blues” teeters between those influences while reaffirming the blues inspiration that drove so many rock musicians of the period.

 # 9 – Last Child